NotNotQuinn/foobar/README.md

 Level 5:   0% [..........................................]
 ```

 Each "level" isn't just one problem.
-It seems like level 1 has 1 problem, 2 has 2, 3 has 3 and so on.
+For example level 3 had 3 problems for me, and level 4 has 2 problems.

 ## `journal.txt`